ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 When running recipes via the :ref:`command line <running>`, configuration options can be specified via YAML files and command line arguments.
+The options from all YAML files and command line arguments are merged together using :func:`dask.config.collect` to create a single configuration object, which properly considers nested objects (see :func:`dask.config.update` for details).
+Configuration options given via the command line will always be preferred over options given via YAML files.

 .. _config_yaml_files: